-This Agreement shall come into force on the date of signature and shall continue in force until the 20th day of July, 1975, and thereafter until one year from the day on which either Contracting Government shall give notice to the other of its intention to terminate the Agreement.
+This Agreement shall come into force on the date of signature and shall continue in force until July 20, 1957, and thereafter until one year from the day on which either Contracting Government shall give notice to the other of its intention to terminate the Agreement.

-In witness whereof the undersigned being duly authorised thereto by their respective Governments have signed this Agreement.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Agreement.